Iran University of Medical Sciences • Journals

 Approvals & oversight

-Requires appropriate ethics committee approval or waiver for human and animal research, transparent reporting of approval details, and adherence to national regulations and international frameworks.
+Requires appropriate ethics committee approval or waiver, transparent reporting of approval details, and adherence to national and international frameworks.

 • Clinical trial registration requirements